Napoli’s Osimhen knows how to hurt opponents when in the box - Cannavaro

 “Never rule out Juventus, they know how to manage the difficult moments and will be able to return.”

-Before Serie A took a break for the international break, Osimhen was named the league’s Player of the Month for September following his blistering start to the 2021-22 season.
+Before Serie A took a break for international football, Osimhen was named the league’s Player of the Month for September following his blistering start to the 2021-22 season.

-He managed to beat Inter Milan midfielder Nicolo Barella, AC Milan's Brahim Diaz, and Fiorentina's Giacomo Bonaventura to the award organised by the Italian Footballers' Association.
+He managed to beat Inter Milan midfielder Nicolo Barella, AC Milan's Brahim Diaz, and Fiorentina's Giacomo Bonaventura to the award which is organised by the Italian Footballers' Association.

 Champions Juventus are sitting in position seven with 11 points from seven matches.

-Osimhen, who scored for Nigeria when they beat the Central African Republic 2-0, will hipe to continue with his goal-scoring form when Napoli returns to league action with a home game against Torino at Diego Armando Maradona Stadium.
+Osimhen, who scored for Nigeria when they beat the Central African Republic 2-0, will hope to continue with his goalscoring form when Napoli return to league action with a home game against Torino at Diego Armando Maradona Stadium.